 Reporters sometimes come across interesting information that, for various reasons, can’t be verified.
 It could be that records are sealed or destroyed, witnesses are afraid to come forward, too much time has passed — or the story is simply too ‘dangerous’ because it’s a huge black eye to a system we’re supposed to trust.

-There are three credible sources for the post you’re about to read … two senior police officers and a Court of Queens Bench Justice.
-All retired — and confidential.
+There are three credible sources for the post you’re about to read: two senior police officers and a Court of Queens Bench Justice.
+All retired.
+Their names will remain confidential.

 REMEMBER VHS TAPES?

 The story begins more than 30 years ago in a residential part of Edmonton, Alberta …

 A sanitation worker with the City was emptying garbage cans into an idling garbage truck when he came across a VHS tape.
 Curious to see what was on the tape, he brought it home and popped it in a VHS player.

 Whoa!!
 He found himself watching a homemade pornographic movie with two males going at it.
 One was an adult; the other, a youth.
 The adult was the ‘insertive’ partner; the young teen the ‘receptive’ partner.
 No surprise there.